 The risk of miscarriage can make both deciding to have the test and actually having the procedure very worrying.
-Please call the ARC helpline if it would help to talk about your concerns.

 Invasive diagnostic testing and twin pregnancies